Gerenciar eventos de toque em um ViewGroup

 override fun onTouchEvent(event: MotionEvent): Boolean {

-// Here we actually handle the touch event (e.g. if the action is ACTION_MOVE,
+// Here, you actually handle the touch event.
+For example, if the action

-// This method will only be called if the touch event was intercepted in
+// the touch event is intercepted in onInterceptTouchEvent.

 ...